 In 2019, Jimmy performed a showcase in Memphis for the Ameripolitan Awards Production.
 People from all over the world nominated various artists in roots music categories.
 Jimmy was nominated and won the award for “Best Rockabilly Male.”
 In August 2019, Jimmy performed for Summer Jamboree festival in Italy and in September, he entertained for High Rockabilly festival in Spain.

 After Jimmy protected his music recordings for over twenty years, Jim Heath of Reverend Horton Heat partnered with Jimmy to master and release “The Dallas Barbershop Sessions” in 2020 on Fun Guy Records.
 These obscure rockabilly cover songs were recorded by Jimmy on vocals and rhythm guitar, Nick Curran on lead guitar, and Smiley Jake Erwin on bass around 1998-2000.
-Legions of Nick Curran fans all over the world now had something they could have that no one heard before.
+Legions of Nick Curran fans all over the world now have recordings of him that no one heard before.
 The release took place ten years after Nick’s passing.

 The next release from Jimmy’s partnership with Jim Heath and Fun Guy Records was made in 2021 with ’58 Buick, an original song written by Jimmy with members of Reverend Horton Heat backing Jimmy on the recordings.
 Jimmy plays boogie woogie piano in the song.
 The LP also includes an updated version of “She’s Wild,” a rockabilly screamer that has proven popular at vintage festivals and car shows.
 The record release was at historic Trees in Dallas, TX and The Jimbo’s Show was featured for the event, including Slim Jim Phantom of the Stray Cats fame with Jim Heath and Jimbo Wallace.
 Jimmy was thrilled to share the stage performing his original music with such amazing talent.
 Today, Jimmy’s music is played in over twenty countries around the world and has reached top 10 on the Alt Country Chart several times.